What Is Compensation? (Definition and Types)

 Compensation is the total payment an employer gives an employee, including cash and non-cash benefits, such as insurance and vacation time.
 Whether you're comparing multiple positions, asking for a raise or negotiating a new job offer, knowing more about different types of compensation can help you decide what you're looking for.
 Learning more about employee compensation can help you determine whether your compensation package is adequate.
-In this article, we explain what compensation is and provide some examples to help you better understand this concept.
+In this article, we answer, 'What is compensation?' with a detailed explanation and provide some examples to help you better understand this concept.

 What is compensation?